-- 1. Ensure OHS legislation is communicated and applied. - Promote health and safety awareness; - Establish a health and safety administrative procedure; b. - Report injuries to WCB: and C. - d.
-Ensure GH's Health and Safety Program is established and maintained. - Support the GH's Health and Safety Program.
-2. - Provide leadership: - Attend Health and Safety Meetings when requested; and b. - Allocate sufficient resources to allow the division to meet its health C. and safety performance goals and objectives in accordance with the standards outlined in the Alberta OH&S legislation. - Encourage participation in the GH's Health and Safety Program.
-3. - Provide information, training and assistance to all supervisory staff in order 4. to protect the health and safety of all GH's employees. - Monitor staff performance on safety related job tasks to hold then a. accountable: - Ensure proper training of employees; and b. - Ensure unsafe conditions are reported and corrected. - Actively participate in the GH's Health and Safety Program.
-5. - Attend meetings where safety is a topic when requested. - b.
-Review inspection and investigation reports. - Take part in formal work site inspections when requested.
-C. - Provide all staff with proper well maintained tools and equipment, d. plus any other special protective devices and personal protective equipment as required by legislation. - Ensure that general contractors are assigned the role of prime e. contractor whenever possible. - 6.
-Perform tasks in a safe manner. - Demonstrate safe work practices daily. a. - Wear personal protective equipment, when required. b.
+- 1. Ensure OHS legislation is communicated and applied. - a.
+Promote health and safety awareness; - b.
+Establish a health and safety administrative procedure; - c.
+Report injuries to WCB; and - d.
+Ensure Division Health and Safety Program is established and maintained. - 2.
+Support the Division Health and Safety Program. - a.
+Provide leadership; - b.
+Attend Health and Safety Meetings when requested; and - c.
+Allocate sufficient resources to allow the division to meet its health and safety performance goals and objectives in accordance with the standards outlined in the Alberta OH&S legislation. - 3.
+Encourage participation in the Division Health and Safety Program. - 4.
+Provide information, training and assistance to all supervisory staff in order to protect the health and safety of all Division employees. - a.
+Monitor staff performance on safety related job tasks to hold then accountable; - b.
+Ensure proper training of employees; and - c.
+Ensure unsafe conditions are reported and corrected. - 5.
+Actively participate in the Division Health and Safety Program. - a.
+Ensure that none of the Division's employees are subjected to or participate in harassment or workplace violence. - b.
+Attend meetings where safety is a topic when requested. - c.
+Review inspection and investigation reports. - d.
+Participate in incident or occupational illness investigations as required. - e.
+Take part in formal work site inspections when requested. - f.
+Provide all staff with proper well maintained tools and equipment, plus any other special protective devices and personal protective equipment as required by legislation. - g.
+Ensure that general contractors are assigned the role of prime contractor whenever possible.